Skip to content

 kubernetes_remediation:

-description: "Kubernetes remediation - execute kubectl commands"
+description: "Kubernetes remediation & deep diagnostics - execute kubectl and run diagnostic pods"

 config: